chanderson0/cs193c-nodejs-example/README.md

 - `simple` contains a very simple example that doesn't depend on any other files.
 It uses just express, without any templates.
     - `simple/app.js` runs the express server.

 - `complex` is a more complicated example that includes rendering templates and accepting POST requests, as well as serving static files.
 Depends on:
     - `complex/app.js` runs an express server with more features.
     - `complex/public` contains a `css` directory that contains the static CSS files that are served to style the pages found in...
     - `complex/views` contains [EJS](http://embeddedjs.com/ "EmbeddedJS") templates. `layout.ejs` is rendered for every page, and subpages replace the `<%- body %>` element.
 Each other *.ejs file contains a template that can be rendered.
-    - `complex/Procfile` is a file that Heroku needs to serve your app.
-See instructions below.

 - `raphael` contains an `app.js` that just serves static files in `raphael/public`.
 You could just open the files directly, without running node.

 - `socket-simple` is a simple [socket.io](http://socket.io/) example, adapted from http://socket.io/#how-to-use
     - `socket-simple/app.js` runs the server side of the socket.
     - `socket-simple/public/index.html` contains the client-side code.

 - `socket-game` is maybe the most complicated example: it uses RaphaelJS and socket.io to play simple networked game.
 Its client code is in `/public/index.html`, and is included as a tech demo without much futher explanation.
 You can try it out on your machine, or on http://node.heyanderson.com/socket.
 Get some friends to go to that URL with you.

+- Other files:
     - `package.json` defines the packages that we want to use with node to serve the website.
 That's Express and EmbeddedJS.
     - `Procfile` is used on Heroku to define what we want to run.
 It's set right now to run the complex example.

 Directions
 ----------